Hyperbaric Oxygen Therapy: a Hidden Gem for Healing

 The Hyperbaric Center at Parkwest

 Our hyperbaric center is home to the only hyperbaric chamber in East Tennessee that can treat up to 10 patients at a time.
 Hyperbaric oxygen therapy delivers high doses of oxygen to the body through specialized headgear worn while a patient is inside a pressurized air treatment room.
-This combination allows the oxygen to dissolve into each patient’s bloodstream and helps reduce swelling, control infections and stimulate the growth of new blood vessels.
+This combination allows the oxygen to dissolve into each patient’s bloodstream and helps reduce swelling, control infections, and stimulate the growth of new blood vessels.
 HBOT is an evidence-based treatment demonstrated to heal and reduce the severity of wounds and infections.
-Among patients who complete the treatment recommended by their physicians, the rate of healing ranges is greater than 85 percent.
+Among patients who complete the treatment recommended by their physicians, the rate of healing is greater than 85 percent.

-multiplace hyperbaric chamber is more comfortable, flexible and spacious.
-Hyperbaric oxygen therapy treats patients with medical conditions including:
+Unlike monoplace chambers, in which only one patient can receive treatment at a time, the multiplace hyperbaric chamber is more comfortable, flexible, and spacious.
+Hyperbaric oxygen therapy treats patients with medical conditions, including:

 - Chronic non-healing diabetic foot wounds